Daios Cove Explorers kids club

 |Adventurers: 3-4 yrs||

 Adventurers are kept busy with lots of fantastic activities.
-Children can get creative with fantastic art equipment, bake delicious cakes or take part in games in the garden organized by our amazing childcare team.
+Children can get creative with fantastic art equipment, bake delicious cakes or take part in games in the garden organised by our amazing childcare team.

 |Voyagers: 5-7 yrs||